JGarnica22/PSlab/ATACseq_analysis/README.md

 comp <- comp[, -c(2:4, 6)]
 ````

-## ChIPseeker
+## ChIPseeker :eyeglasses:
-ChIP is a very useful tool to annotate peak data analysis and visualize this in ggplot graphs.
+ChIPseeker is a very useful tool to annotate peak data analysis and visualize this in ggplot graphs.

 ### Input
-ChIPseeker works with GRanges objects, so we can use the output of DiffBind reports or convert from our bed or .xlsx files.
+ChIPseeker works with GRanges objects, so we can use the output of DiffBind reports or convert from our .bed or .xlsx files.
 To convert bed file to GRanges you can use `readPeakFile()` and to convert .xlsx files (MACS2 output) you can use:
 ````
-peak <- read.delim(<peak file>, comment.char = "#") %>%
+peak <- read.delim(<peak file>, comment.char = "#") %>% toGRanges()
-toGRanges()
 ````
 ### Annotation
 Afterwards, you can annotate your peaks using `annotatePeak()`.